How To Promote An Event On Facebook: An Epic Guide

-As many event organizers and event marketers can attest, Facebook can be a great way to promote an event, but it won’t just work for you.
+As many event organizers and event marketers can attest, Facebook can be a great way to promote an event, but it won’t just work for you by default.
 Organizers and marketers must learn how to promote an event on Facebook, before buzz can be generated and registrations can be increased.

 Fortunately, this article will provide readers with 5 principles to follow when promoting an event on Facebook.
-For more help with your event marketing strategy you can download this eBook for free.
+For more help with your event marketing strategy,

 Optimize Your Facebook Events Page